pfuntner/locallibrary/README.md

 # locallibrary - Going through Mozilla tutorial for Django

-While learing about Django, I was told about [Django Web Framework (Python)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django).
+While learing about Django, I was told about a tutorial for Django: [Django Web Framework (Python)](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django).

-* This made a lot of sense to me and had a good pace for an experienced developer.
+* The tutorial made a lot of sense to me and had a good pace for an experienced developer.
+It had some challenges where it didn't spell out the solution and I was also able to add my own crazy twists to things and see how Django worked.
+They would sometimes mention additional features that weren't specifically used but I tried them out.
 * I was performing the steps on my Windows while starting a new job that involves Django.
 * I prefer using Cygwin as my Windows shell but was having trouble getting it work so with the steps so I settled on using the Windows command prompt at the start.
 I really hate that command prompt but I could carry out the steps.
 * I had also installed [PyCharm](https://www.jetbrains.com/pycharm/) but was having trouble with Django tutorials using that.
 But at a point in the Mozilla tutorial, I felt comfortable enough to: